-Q1 FY03/24 results by segment were as follows.
+1H FY03/24 results by segment were as follows.

-- Segment sales: JPY26.4bn (+5.2% YoY; including intra-group sales and transfers between segments, same applies below) - Segment profit: JPY1.1bn (+6.2% YoY) - Starting from Q1, the costs of the business development division, which were previously allocated to the Leasing and Facility-related segment, have been transferred to the Community Pharmacy Network segment due to the decision to focus on pharmacy development.
-The amount transferred was JPY46mn. - This is a new segment that integrates the former Pharmaceuticals Network business, the Dispensing Pharmacy business, and the manufacture and market pharmaceuticals business (operated by Feldsenf Pharma) previously included in Other.
+- Segment sales: JPY53.8bn (+5.9% YoY; including intra-group sales and transfers between segments, same applies below) - Segment profit: JPY2.9bn (+23.6% YoY) - This is a new segment that integrates the former Pharmaceuticals Network business, the Dispensing Pharmacy business, and the manufacture and market pharmaceuticals business (mainly Feldsenf Pharma) previously included in Other.
 A digital shift business that utilizes instant messaging app LINE was added to the segment from FY03/21.
-The company does not disclose sales and operating profit by business (subsegment) within the Community Pharmacy Network segment.